Kristina01111000/Drws_site/README.md

 Look over the redirect page, make it better to match edits to site https://growingholistically.com/youve-been-redirected/  , fix the login link, make the text friendlier
 For the cards page, make it look better emailed sarah about the image for the cards page

+5/21
+For next week:
+Fix spacing on the card app pages
+Add anchor to the learning program to the free videos link anchor to The first three lessons are available for free: